Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 * Expect to implement a microservices infrastructure to provide the outer architecture capabilities needed to build, deploy and operate fleets of microservices.
 PaaS and container management platforms can provide a core, but you’ll need to supplement this with capabilities such as API gateways, service discovery, monitoring and telemetry, build and test automation, messaging and data persistence.
 * Choose a low risk project to start with.
 * Bring in outside distributed applications, container, cloud and microservices expertise if this is possible.
 If not, plan for learning time.
+* Lift and shift an application into a container, and deploy that to a container management system